rethinkdb/horizon-docs/docker.md

 We provide an automatically built [horizon](https://hub.docker.com/r/rethinkdb/horizon/) image on Docker Hub.
 Currently we support both a `latest` and `next` tag. `next` is what is currently in our [`next` branch](https://github.com/rethinkdb/horizon) on rethinkdb/horizon on Github and `latest` is our last stable release.

-The containers has the following requirements:
+The container has the following requirements:

 * Your Horizon application should be mounted at `/usr/app` within your container.
 * The `RETHINKDB_URI` environment variable should be specified with the `-e` to `docker run`, specifying the host and port of an instance of RethinkDB visible to the container.